jonegil/gui-with-gio/teleprompter/index.md

 ## Goals

-This project continues where the [egg timer](../egg_timer/) leaves off.
+This project continues where the [egg timer](../egg_timer/) left off.
 The timer was a good start and gave us the foundation to build an app.
 But we're not done.
-Especially we should look closer at how how to deal with user input, both keyboard and mouse.
+In this project we build a fun little app to explore keyboard and mouse input, scrolling and animation.

 ![Mr_Gorbachev_tear_down_this_wall](teleprompter_Mr_Gorbachev.gif)